fedegr0x/whcnc/README.md

 You should be always upgrading your Keep!

-If not upgrading your keep you should be upgrading Keep prerequisits only
+If not upgrading your keep you should be upgrading Keep prerequisits!

 <TODO cause can't see what keep depends atm>
 * Wall